Zero Racers: History

 Zero Racers was first previewed by Nintendo Power magazine in their July 1996 issue under the name G-Zero and planned for a fall 1996 launch.
-The game later received an in-depth feature article on August of the same year by Nintendo Power under its final name and still planned for a fall 1996 release.
+The game later received an in-depth feature article in August of the same year by Nintendo Power under its final name and still planned for a fall 1996 release.
 The title was also previewed in the September 1996 issue of British publication Nintendo Magazine System, but was eventually cancelled due to Nintendo discontinuing the Virtual Boy for being a critical and commercial failure.
 The last showcase it received was in the October 1998 issue of Electronic Gaming Monthly.
 The only remaining proof of its existence are various screenshots taken by several gaming magazines and gameplay footage, while no prototypes containing a ROM image of the demo has been found to date.
+There were reports that it was displayed at E3 1996 that turned out to be false, which caused people to speculate that the game was cancelled in very early development, and all there was were "mocked-up screenshots."
+According to former Nintendo of America localizer and associate producer Jim Wornell, the game was complete upon cancellation, stating that it had a manual, package, label, and ESRB rating.
+He also stated that while it is connected to the F-Zero universe, it would not have used the F-Zero title.
+This was in spite of claims that it was going to be titled F-Zero: Zero Racer.
+A prospective unofficial release of Zero Racers has been discussed by sources such as Shacknews, Nintendo Life, and The Gamer due to it being a completed game.